ictar/learning-geoinformatics/Google Earth Engine/End-to-End Google Earth Engine (Full Course Material).md

 ## 01. 客户端与服务器

 The User Interface elements in your Code Editor - Map View, Drawing Tools etc. are ‘client-side’ elements.
 They run in YOUR browser.
 Image Collections, feature collections, calculations on Earth Engine objects etc. are ‘server-side’ elements.
 They run in Google’s data center.
-You cannot mix both these objects.
-To learn more, visit the [Client vs. Server](https://developers.google.com/earth-engine/guides/client_server) section of the Earth Engine User Guide.
+You cannot mix both these objects. 要了解更多信息，visit the [Client vs. Server](https://developers.google.com/earth-engine/guides/client_server) section of the Earth Engine User Guide.

 * To convert client-side objects to server-side objects, you can use the appropriate API function.
 Server-side functions start with `ee.`, such `ee.Date()`, `ee.Image()` etc.